 Students are expected to behave appropriately at all times.
 A specific disciplinary plan and academic and behavioral goals are designed to meet the needs of each Opportunity School student.
 The school has access to a special education teacher, speech and language therapist, school counselor, and library services.
 Additional services may be arranged through the County Office of Education.

-The table displays the suspensions and expulsions figures for the school and district, as well as the percentage of total enrollment (number of students suspended divided by total enrollment).
+The table displays the suspensions and expulsions rates for the school, district, and state.
 Expulsions occur only when required by law or when all other alternatives have been exhausted.